joshstevens19/rindexer/README.md

 checklist v1.0:
 - fix TODOs
-- look into .clone() to see if we can share some data
 - look into making the rust handlers abstracted away a bit more with Arc and Box
 - look into setting your own schema for the database using diesel
 - finish the documentation (note about block timestamp)